Coronavirus Unemployment Fraud: EDD Data Reveals 30,000 Addresses With 10+ Unemployment Claims

 But the vast majority — five out of six addresses — were mailbox rentals with thousands of unique claims or homes that were listed for rent or for sale amid the pandemic.

 For instance, the data shows one house in Sacramento that was used to apply for unemployment under more than 1,300 unique social security numbers is currently for sale.
-The photos online clearly show it’s empty but sources say EDD continues to send claim information there.
+The photos online clearly show it’s empty but sources say EDD continues to send claims there.

 One Southern California strip mall had more than 5,000 claims filed under 26 different mailbox or unit numbers at the one location.
 There are at least two other mailbox rental locations with more than 2,000 claims that are spread between 21 mailboxes at each location.